torryatco/Basilica/readme.md

 CSS Tricks offers a [guide to CSS grid](https://css-tricks.com/snippets/css/complete-guide-grid/).

 Flexbox operates in a [single dimension](https://hackernoon.com/the-ultimate-css-battle-grid-vs-flexbox-d40da0449faf): x or y.
-CSS Grid operates in both.
+CSS Grid operates on both the x _and_ y axis.

-Our use of Flexbox to style the content columns operates in a single (horizontal or x) dimension so flex is a viable option.
+Our current use of Flexbox to style the content columns operates in a single (horizontal or x) dimension so flex is a viable option.

-Nevertheless, we will use CSS Grid for the primary layout in order to introduce some of its features in a simple use case.
+Nevertheless, we will use CSS Grid for the primary layout in order to introduce some of its features in this simple use case.

 Remove the flex statements and use a grid display, define columns, and set the start and end points for the grid children: